 Our hospice physicians are trusted specialists – they have additional training and years of experience in managing pain and symptoms to maximize your quality of life.
 They are involved in regular communication with the other members of your care team.

 You will be assigned a Registered Nurse Case Manager.
-Your case manager oversees your plan of care and makes regular visits to your home, providing hands-on care and reporting any changes in your condition to the physician.
-Your nurse is focused on YOUR TOTAL CARE and comfort as well as providing education and communication to you and your loved ones.
-Other hospice nurses may also provide supportive visits when needed.
+Your case manager oversees your plan of care and makes regular visits to your home, providing hands-on care and reporting any changes in your condition to the rest of the hospice team.
+Your case manager is focused on your total care.
+They are focused on your comfort as well as providing education and communication to you and your loved ones.
+Additional hospice nurses may also provide supportive visits when needed.

 There is always a hospice nurse available 24 hours a day, every day of the year who can answer questions over the phone and make home visits when needed.

 A hospice aide is available to assist in meeting your personal care needs.
 Aides help with bathing, grooming, and tidying up your immediate living area.
-They can also assist with light meal preparation for you when needed.
-The frequency of aide visits is determined by your needs – their visits normally increase during the time you receive hospice services.
-It is beneficial to utilize aide services even when you are feeling reasonably well – by doing so, you can conserve your energy for more important tasks.
+They can also assist with light meal preparation when needed.
+The frequency of aide visits is determined by your needs.
+It is beneficial to utilize aide services even when you are feeling reasonably well – by doing so you can conserve your energy for other tasks.

 Your chaplain is available to provide non-denominational spiritual and emotional support to you and your loved ones.
 They are knowledgeable and respectful of a wide variety of religious and spiritual traditions.
 Their purpose is to meet you where you are – not to try to challenge or change you or your family’s beliefs.
-If you like, they can read, sing or pray with you and can help with issues of grief and loss.
+If you would like, they can read, sing or pray with you and can help with issues of grief and loss.
 As death nears, they can help you and your loved ones say your goodbyes.
-Like your social worker, your chaplain’s role is very broad – they are present to lend a willing ear to listen and to talk.
+Your chaplain’s role is very broad – they are present to listen and to talk.
 Their interaction with you and your family may revolve around providing companionship and emotional support if this is your preference.